 The options are many.
 For example, milk, ghee, heavy cream & milk cream (malai).
 Even milk mawa, aka khoya, is a viable option.

 Yes, you can use any of the ingredients mentioned to get a silky smooth, creamy halwa.
 Additionally, you can get the creamy texture for any type of halwa recipe that you make.

 Now that we are making custard apple halwa let me tell you about other ingredients.

 What We Are Using In Custard Apple Halwa?

 Our halwa consists of minimalist ingredients: ghee, suji, milk and dry fruits, and nutmeg.
 Let’s read below what each ingredient has to do.

 Since we are making a custard apple halwa recipe, our start ingredient is the custard apple fruit.
 Use quality custard apples & deseed them using a strainer and spatula.
 Refer to my recipe video to learn how it’s done.
 This way you get thick fruit pulp.

 Ghee & Semolina (Rava)

 Instead of roasting the rava dry, I mixed it with ghee.
 There are a few reasons.
 First, the rava won’t burn.
-Second, the rava will roast completely & compliment ghee in terms of flavours and the ghee will prevent the entire mixture from burning at the bottom.
-All in all, ghee and semolina makes a perfect base for halwa.
+Second, the rava will roast completely & compliment the ghee in terms of flavours and the ghee will prevent the entire mixture from burning at the bottom.
+All in all, ghee and semolina make a perfect base for halwa.

 Like I said above, milk gives a creamy texture to the halwa.
 You can use heavy cream or milk malai too.
 Milk mawa or khoya is again a reliable substitute for milk.
 What happens is when you add milk, you will have to cook longer.